matthew-humphrey/nmssavetool/README.md

   --set-freighter-seed          Set the seed value for the Freighter.

+  --set-units                   Set the player Units.

+  --add-units                   Add the specified amount to player Units (negative units will subtract from total).

   -b, --backup-dir              If provided, will back up game saves to the specified directory.

   -g, --game-mode               Required.
 Use saves for which game mode (normal|survival|creative|permadeath)

   -s, --save-dir                Path to game save folder (optional - determined automatically if not provided)

   -v, --verbose                 Displays additional information during execution.